Origin PC EVO 15-S Max-Q Gaming Laptop Review

 Origin PC is a boutique PC builder.
 The company grants customers the option of receiving the laptop in the "Origin Wooden Crate Armor," which is basically a protective shipping crate that adds $41 to the final cost.
 You can opt out, but we received our EVO 15-S in such a crate.
 You can check out our review of the Origin PC EON17-SLX for more details.

 Inside the wooden crate, you'll find Origin PC's customized black cardboard packaging, which is decorated with the company's logo in red.
 Inside are two additional boxes, one that holds the laptop and the other for the accessories.
 At the very top of the accessory box, you'll find a laptop sleeve.
-There is also the 180W power adapter, a shirt (free), and a poster (+$5).
-A smaller box contains the user guide, a CD with drivers, a booklet for the SSD, a microfiber cloth, and a 16GB USB (+$20).
+There is also the 180W power adapter, a shirt, and a poster.
+A smaller box contains the user guide, a CD with drivers, a booklet for the SSD, a microfiber cloth, and a 16GB USB.

 Origin PC's unboxing experience is exceptional, even without the added crate armor.
 Many boutique vendors source barebones laptop chassis from companies like Clevo, and only use the default packaging.
 What sets Origin PC apart is that it takes the time to repackage a system and add in nifty extras.